jephthahdominic/zero_day/zero_day/README.md

-This is a task for the course vagrant
+This is my first edit for the project